 There is free Wi-Fi available in both the Shanghai Pudong International Airport (PVG) and in Shanghai Hong Qiao Airport (SHA).
 However, if you're not familiar with getting online in China, accessing the Wi-Fi network can be tricky.

-If you live in China, or even if you don't live in China if you have a local Chinese SIM card on your mobile phone, the first step is choosing the appropriate wireless network depending on where you are.
+If you live in China or have a local Chinese SIM card in your mobile phone, the first step is choosing the appropriate wireless network depending on where you are.

 - For Pudong International Airport the network name is SPIA-guest

 - For Shanghai Hong Qiao Airport the network name is SHA-Airport-FreeWiFi

 Next, open your browser.
 You will be automatically sent to a page that requires you to type in your mobile number.
 (If the page appears all in Chinese, the box to type in your mobile is the first one.
 The Mandarin characters will look something like 手机号码.)

 Hit submit and wait a few seconds.
 You should receive a text message with a PIN code that is 4 to 6 digits.
 Even if you can't read the text message, you'll see a string of 4 or 6 digits.
 That's the password (or 密码 in Mandarin.)
 Copy and paste the code back into the browser page (into the second text box where it says 密码) and hit submit again.